gimite/web-socket-ruby/README.txt

 Google Chrome Dev Channel natively supports Web Socket.
 For other browsers, you can use an implementation using Flash: http://github.com/gimite/web-socket-js/tree/master

+* WebSocket protocol versions

+The server supports the protocol defined in RFC 6455, draft versions hixie-75 and hixie-76.

+The client speaks draft version hixie-76.

 * License